 The Conference begins with a moderated panel of legislative leaders in the Connecticut General Assembly.
 After the morning panel, you can choose from 12 different workshops that will take place throughout the day.

-Below is the program for the 38th Annual Connecticut Lobbying Conference that was held last October.
+Below is the program for the 39th Annual Connecticut Lobbying Conference being held this October.

 227 Lawrence Street